 View the Original Post

-Pumpkin pie is a Thanksgiving classic and if you like pumpkin pie on Thanksgiving you have to make it in my new gluten free pie crust this year.
+Pumpkin pie is a Gluten Free Thanksgiving classic and if you like pumpkin pie on Thanksgiving you have to make it in my new Easy Gluten Free Pie Crust Recipe this year.
 I really am so very happy about this crust.
 It’s easy.
 You can serve the pie without the crust breaking.
 And, most importantly, the crust tastes really, really good!

 Pumpkin pie is not something that I grew up with.
 I really don’t love all of the spices.
 Perhaps it’s an acquired taste?!?
 Since I get to make up my own recipes for this blog.
 I’ve just changed the traditional pumpkin pie recipe so that I would want to eat it.
 John’s still not willing to eat pie that has vegetables in it, but that just leaves more for the rest of us.
 Of course, I haven’t told the three kiddos that pumpkin is a vegetable.
 The just hear “PIE!!!!” and want some.